 Many auto manufacturers have dispute resolution programs for customers with warranty problems.
 Some require you to use these programs before you go to court.
 Read your warranty for more information.
-You may also wish to see if the Better Business Bureau’s dispute resolution service can help, or consider seeking advice from a private attorney.
+You may also wish to see if the BBB Auto Line can help, or consider seeking advice from a private attorney.

 We Can Help